NetApp/netappdvp/docs/use/index.rst

 Volume Cloning
 --------------

-For ONTAP and SolidFire only, volumes can be cloned using the Docker Volume Plugin.
+When using the ontap-nas, ontap-san, and solidfire-san storage drivers, the Docker Volume Plugin can clone volumes.

 .. code-block:: bash